What is Bablingua21?

 Would you like to keep your students informed of what's going on in the 21 Spanish-speaking countries?

-Would it be possible to have daily short videos that mix language, culture and current event?
+Would it be possible to have short videos that mix language, culture and current event?

 Yes, that's exactly what Bablingua21 is about.